RzrZrx/Gluetun-qBittorrent-Port-Updater-Script-For-unRAID/README.md

 ## Introduction

-This repository provides a script (`update_qb_port.sh`) designed to automatically synchronize the listening port in your qBittorrent container with the dynamically forwarded port obtained by your Gluetun VPN container.
+This repository provides a script (`update_qbittorrent_listening_port.sh`) designed to automatically synchronize the listening port in your qBittorrent container with the dynamically forwarded port obtained by your Gluetun VPN container.
 This is particularly useful when using VPN providers (like Private Internet Access, ProtonVPN) that support port forwarding but may assign different ports over time.

 **The Problem:** For optimal torrent health (connecting to peers, seeding effectively), qBittorrent's configured "Listening Port" needs to match the *actual* port being forwarded through your VPN connection managed by Gluetun.
 Since this forwarded port can change (e.g., on VPN reconnects or based on provider policy), manually updating it in qBittorrent's settings is tedious and easy to forget, leading to poor connectivity.